60 second recommendation

 – 529 savings plan distributions are only tax-fee for post-secondary expenses (like college.)

-CAUTION: Note that if you transfer the 529 to a beneficiary of the same generation (i.e.: from one child to another), you won’t incur gift taxes.
+CAUTION: Note that if you transfer the 529 to a beneficiary of the same generation (i.e.: from one child to another) or ‘upwards’ to an older generation (i.e.: yourself, or your child’s aunt), you won’t incur gift taxes.
 BUT, if you transfer it to a later generation (earlier is apparently fine too; like to yourself/a parent of the beneficiary), the transfer WILL be treated as a gift and could incur gift taxes.

 – These plans are offered by states, and you can invest in ANY state’s particular plan (not just your home state.)
 It pays to shop around, and you should always at least glance at your home state’s plan to see if there are any special benefits in it for residents (like state income tax breaks.)
 I checked in my home state of Washington, and there’s no special benefits for residents.
 So if you live in Washington state, see the Utah plan below.

 – There are no income limitations for contributors, so you can make millions and still contribute to a 529 plan.
-Also, you can contribute as much as you like in a given year, but only up to the gift tax exclusion limit ($17,000 per donor per beneficiary in 2023, as of this writing) to avoid eating into your lifetime estate tax exclusion or paying a federal gift tax.
+Also, you can contribute as much as you like in a given year, but only up to the gift tax exclusion limit ($18,000 per donor per beneficiary in 2024) to avoid eating into your lifetime estate tax exclusion or paying a federal gift tax.
 States have limits on total 529 account balances, but they tend to be so high it’s not relevant to most parents.
 (Like, $500 K, say.)

 How 529 Savings plans affect federal financial aid